-- Download speed: This test measures the download speed of each whitebox over a 10-second period, once per hour during peak hours (7 p.m. to 11 p.m.) and once during each of the following periods: midnight to 6 a.m., 6 a.m. to noon, and noon to 6 p.m.
-The download speed measurement results from each whitebox are then averaged across the measurement month; and the median value for these average speeds across the entire set of whiteboxes is used to determine the median download speed for a service tier.
-The overall ISP download speed is computed as the weighted median for each service tier, using the subscriber counts for the tiers as weights. - Upload speed: This test measures the upload speed of each whitebox over a 10-second period, which is the same measurement interval as the download speed.
+and the median value for these average speeds across the entire set of whiteboxes on a given tier is used to determine the median measured download speed for that tier.
+The overall ISP download speed is computed as the weighted median for each service tier, using the subscriber counts for the tiers as weights.

+- Upload speed: This test measures the upload speed of each whitebox over a 10-second period, which is the same measurement interval as the download speed.
 The upload speed measured in the last five seconds of the 10-second interval is retained, the results of each whitebox are then averaged over the measurement period, and the median value for the average speed taken over the entire set of whiteboxes is used to determine the median upload speed for a service tier.
 The ISP upload speed is computed in the same manner as the download speed. - Latency and packet loss: These tests measure the round-trip times for approximately 2,000 packets per hour sent at randomly distributed intervals.
 Response times less than three seconds are used to determine the mean latency.
 If the whitebox does not receive a response within three seconds, the packet is counted as lost. - Web browsing: The web browsing test measures the total time it takes to request and receive webpages, including the text and images, from nine popular websites and is performed once every hour.
 The measurement includes the time required to translate the web server name (URL) into the webserver's network (IP) address.